Home Interior Design Ideas

 This style of furniture designing is created by a cabinetmaker from London, Thomas Chippendale.
 He combined multiple styles (French, Gothic, Chinese, and Queen Anne) of furniture designing and created rich, unique, and elegant designs.
 This style overlaps with the era of Queen Anne furniture style.
 Some of the Chippendale style’s main features are ball and claw feet, cabriole legs, and broken pediment scroll top on tall cases.

-Graceful traditional furniture carving adds royal charm to home décor
+Graceful traditional furniture carving adds royal charm to home dƩcor

 Hepplewhite Furniture

 We know another London furniture designer named George Hepplewhite for his monumental work during the seventeenth century.
-We can characterize his style as straight-legged chairs, shield-shaped chair backs, and curved chair arms.
+We can characterize his style as straight-legged chairs, shield-shaped chair backs, and curved chair arms.Ā

-Elegant traditional furniture designs sketch of a vintage chair with carved backrest
+Classic traditional furniture designs vintage chair illustration with ornate backrest and elegant carved legs

 Beautiful traditional furniture designs showcasing artistic vintage chair style